Timing, Fundamentals, and Diversification of UiPath Inc. (PATH) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Dec 05 when Ramani Hitesh sold 2,100 shares for $14.45 per share.
-The transaction valued at 30,345 led to the insider holds 438,452 shares of the business.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+A recent insider transaction in this stock occurred on Dec 05 when Gupta Ashim sold 10,000 shares for $13.50 per share.
+The transaction valued at 135,048 led to the insider holds 267,505 shares of the business.

 Valuation Measures: